This crunchy pastry is served in Persia typically at

 Hihi!
 A feast for the eyes.

-For the first bowl you need
+for the first bowl

 1 Cup of sifted cake flour (rice flour)